aclemons/emailrelay/doc/reference.rst

 account:
 --------
-The *account:* verifier does validation of recipient address against system account names and the network domain or *--domain* value.
+The *account:* verifier does validation of recipient addresses against system account names and the network domain or *--domain* value.
 For example, it will accept *alice@example.com* only if there is a local system account called *alice* and the local fully-qualified domain name is *example.com*.